Strike Teams & Advisory Group

 University of Minnesota Medical Reserve Corps Strike Teams

 Strike teams have been developed to offer an opportunity for small group interaction and provide for better alignment with member expertise and interest.
 Strike teams also provide a structure for targeted training, operational planning, and exercises.
-Learn more about the different MRC strike teams.
+View this presentation to learn more about the strike teams.